 What is a dividend?

-It is a payment to shareholders, the level of which is based on the company's dividend policy and the number of shares held by shareholders at the record date.
-It is paid to everyone who holds shares at the record date.
+A payment made to everyone who holds shares, the level of which is based on the company's dividend policy and the number of shares held by shareholders at the record date.
 It can be paid in cash or used to buy more Tesco shares.

 When is it paid?

 Tesco currently pays dividends twice a year.
 The dates are shown in the table above.